Drug recognition program adds 13 graduates during '420' week

 People are also reading…

-The effort coincides with April 20 or “4-20,” a day associated with increased marijuana use.
+The effort coincided with April 20 or “4-20,” a day associated with increased marijuana use.

 The National Highway Traffic Safety Administration says 56% of drivers involved in serious injury and fatal crashes in 2020 tested positive for at least one drug.